Manuscript Preparation Guidelines

 - In addition, use italics for mathematical/physical variables and prefixes in chemical compounds.

 - Sans serif (e.g., Arial) and nonproportional font (e.g., Courier) can be used to distinguish the literal text of computer programs from running text.

 Never use footnotes instead of a reference list.
-When notes are needed within the text, use footnotes instead
+When notes are needed within the text, use footnotes instead of endnotes.

 Footnotes should not consist of a reference citation.
 Footnotes should not contain figures, tables and/or the